Syncinus/ReactionCats/Reaction Cats Beta 3/Mechanics Stuff/Rules.md

 To Get The Normal Ultimate Post, Resurrect When You Own A Cat In Infinity Or Vortex Rarity, To Get The TRUE Ultimate Post, Resurrect With A Max Level.
-Void Cat, The TRUE Ultimate Post Is Better Than The Normal Ultimate Post, The Ultimate Posts Are Not Modular, This Might Be Changed Though.
+Void Cat, The TRUE Ultimate Post Is Better Than The Normal Ultimate Post, The Ultimate Posts Are Not That Modular.

 Items:
 ======================